filiparag/sydf/README.md

 **Arch User repository**

-You can install _sydf_ using your favourite package manager:
+You can install the latest version of _sydf_ from AUR using your favourite package manager:
 ```sh
 yay -S sydf
 ```